techno-user314/strata-sonic-synthesizer/README.md

 # SoundForge - A Digital Subtractive Synthesizer
 <sup>**Version 1.1.0-0**  |  Iteration 1.8.8-e</sup>

 SoundForge is a digital audio synthesizer designed to allow simple music creation without the need for a full DAW.
 It can run on a headless Raspberry Pi, and is controlled via MIDI input.

 ## Features
 - SoundForge creates sound via subtractive synthesis.
+- SoundForge currently supports up to 25 voices per layer.
+In the future, this will be user defined so that it can be customized to the user's computer's architechture capabilities.
 - There are four distinct, toggleable layers.
-Each layer has it's own customizable oscillators, effectively acting like four synthesizers that can play together, or seperately.
+Each layer has it's own customizable oscillators, effectively acting like four seperate synthesizers.
+This feature can be used to toggle between four setting banks and, in future updates, may be able to loop a background harmony.
-- Each layer has the ability to record and play back inputs.
-While you are playing live on layer 1, the other layers can each be looping a differant harmony that you have pre-recorded.
 - Every one of the 16 oscillators has it's own filter and waveform selection, along with it's own independant envelopes and modulators for amplitude, pitch shifting, and filter cutoff frequancy.
-- Oscillators react to setting changes in realtime.
-Even while a recording is playing!

 ## Installation
 Here are the steps to install and begin using SoundForge: